 Curated Reading Lists

-This list includes papers that have shaped my current work; biological models of cognitive fatigue; oscillatory mechanisms of working memory; and a critical reading of “restoration” claims.
-Together they motivate WAND’s design -- to induce genuine cognitive fatigue rather than boredom.
+This list includes papers that have shaped my current work: foundational models of cognitive fatigue, the oscillatory mechanisms of attention and working memory, and the electrophysiological methods used to study them.

 Cognitive and Mental Fatigue